hicsail/zk-DP/README.md

 This zk-differential privacy repository provides an E2E pipeline, supported by picozk, to test differential privacy under Zero-Knowledge Proof.

+## Project Objective
+This project implements <a href="https://arxiv.org/abs/2009.03777"> the mechanism described in this paper </a>, using a zero-knowledge proof scheme to show that the noise added to census data is appropriately computed.
+It utilizes a pseudo-random generator and follows the Laplacian Distribution.

 ----

 ## Quick Navigation